Correct lubrication is critical to bearing performance.

-Mineral or synthetic based lubricants are the most commonly used and are designed
+Mineral or synthetic based lubricants are the most commonly used.
+There are many different types, designed for general or high speed use, low noise applications, water-resistance or extreme temperatures.

 Silicon lubricants have wide temperature ranges and change viscosity less with temperature.
-They also have good water-
+They also have good water-resistance and are safe to use with most plastics.
+They are not suitable for high loads and speeds.

 Dampening greases are widely used in automotive parts to prevents rattles and squeaks.
 They are also used to give a “quality” feel to switches, slides, threads and gears.
 They can be used in slow rotating bearings in, for example, potentiometers for the same reason.